 Historical Context - Ancient History

 Aboriginal and Torres Strait Islander peoples have a rich history in Australia.
-According to the most recent archaeological evidence, Aboriginal people have been living on this land for at least 65,000 years, confirming what Aboriginal people have always known, that they are the world’s oldest continuous living culture.
+According to the most recent archaeological evidence, Aboriginal peoples have been living on this land for at least 65,000 years, confirming what Aboriginal people have always known, that they are the world’s oldest continuous living culture.
 Ancient History.

 The following historical timeline has been compiled by the Australian Museum’s Indigenous Education Project Officer Renee Cawthorne.
 It focuses primarily on Aboriginal history in Australia prior to the arrival of Europeans.

 The exact arrival in people in Australia is unknown.
-However, 10,000 artefacts including 1,500 stone tools, a grinding stone and ground ochres recently discovered in the Madjedbebe rock shelter (previously known as Malakunanja) in Mirrarr Country, in Northern Arnhem Land provide evidence that Aboriginal people have been living here for many thousands of years.
+However, 10,000 artefacts including 1,500 stone tools, a grinding stone and ground ochres recently discovered in the Madjedbebe rock shelter (previously known as Malakunanja) in Mirrarr Country, in Northern Arnhem Land provide evidence that Aboriginal peoples have been living here for many thousands of years.
 Archeologists have dated these artefacts to be at least 65,000 years old.

 The Madjedbebe site revealed that Aboriginal people made and used stone tools, ochre crayons and other pigments.
 This discovery includes the oldest known examples in the world of the use of the micaceous pigment.
 Microfossils and artefact residue found on grinding stones in the deepest and most dense part of the excavation reveal that Aboriginal people also collected and processed plant foods.
 Madjedbebe is the earliest evidence of seed grinding, pigment processing and use of edge-ground hatchets in the world.